TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/webhooks/troubleshooting.md

 By inspecting details shown above, you can see that the Webhook failed with a status code `404`, indicating that the configured BaseURL is not found.
 To avoid this error, always make sure to check if the upstream endpoint URL is accessible.

-## I see webhooks fail with `x509_unknown_authority` error.
+## I see Webhooks fail with `x509_unknown_authority` error.
 What should I do?

-The error could occur if the certificates configured to the Webhook endpoint have an incomplete certificate chain.
-Below is the example error message in {{% tts %}} console application live events:
+This error could occur if the certificates configured to the Webhook endpoint have an incomplete certificate chain.
+Below is the example error message in {{% tts %}} Console application live events:

 ```
 "cause": {